ASHY SUNFLOWER

 Click on each photo thumbnail to enlarge.

 This species is native along the eastern Nebraska/Kansas border flowering in August and September.
 It was planted, found and photographed in a prairie restoration at Camp Brewster.
-It’s abundance is yet unknown.
+It’s present status is uncertain as it has been searched for, but not found recently.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.